Here you will find behind the scenes snippets, vigenttes and occasional deep dive into my projects and commissions.

 Hasselblad Award 2024 awarded to Ingrid Pollard

-From her seminal work, Pastoral Interlude (first published in 1988) that challenged the way English culture places black people in cities, to her major retrospective Carbon Slowly Turning (debuting in 2022) Ingrid’s work as a photographer, media artist and researcher is finally being embraced on an international stage.
+Within the rich and illustrative chronicles of the United Kingdom’s photographic evolution, Ingrid Pollard’s contribution stands out.
+From her seminal work, Pastoral Interlude (first published in 1988), which challenged the way English culture portrays Black people in cities, to her major retrospective Carbon Slowly Turning (debuting in 2022), Ingrid’s work as a photographer, media artist, and researcher is finally being recognised on an international stage.

 The portrait came from a series I made with Ingrid at her house in London.
-We had a lovely few hours together chosing outfits and poses, with a couple of daring ones thrown in the mix (yes, there is a drop of around 12 ft behind her on the wall - see the pictures at the end of this post).
-The inital series from an upstairs bedroom with window light and a single reflector really resonated though.
+We had a lovely few hours together choosing outfits and poses, with a couple of daring ones thrown in the mix (yes, there’s a drop of around 12 ft behind her on the wall - see the pictures at the end of this post).
+The initial series from an upstairs bedroom with window light and a single reflector really resonated with me.

-If you would like to read about my time with Ingrid in and around her studio in the wilds of deep, dark Northumberland on the Scottish border, then see my Jounral post RA Magazine Ingrid Pollard.
+If you’d like to read about my time with Ingrid in and around her studio in the wilds of deep, dark Northumberland on the Scottish border, see my Journal post: RA Magazine Ingrid Pollard.

 Below features a few more pictures from our day at Ingrid’s London home.